ayushiporwal13/creatorverse/README.md

-# WEB103 Prework - *👉🏿 Creatoverse*
+# WEB103 Prework - *Creatoverse*

-Submitted by: **👉🏿 Ayushi Porwal**
+Submitted by: **Ayushi Porwal**

-About this web app: **👉🏿The "Creatorverse" website is a React-based project designed to manage and showcase your favorite content creators.
+About this web app: **The "Creatorverse" website is a React-based project designed to manage and showcase your favorite content creators.
 It allows users to create, read, update, and delete profiles of content creators such as YouTubers, Twitch streamers, and Instagram personalities.
 Each profile includes the creator's name, a link to their channel, a description, and optionally, an image. **

-Time spent: **👉🏿 28** hours
+Time spent: **28** hours

 ## Required Features